 John Muir's Birthplace

-Our absorbing hands-on interpretation centre will take you on a journey through John Muir's life as a pioneering conservationist, explorer, writer, geologist and inventor.
+Our hands-on interpretation centre will take you on a journey through John Muir's life as a pioneering conservationist, explorer, writer, geologist and inventor.
 Our friendly, well informed staff are always on hand to help and answer questions.

 Opening hours